XtremeXSPC/AlgoDataStruct/README.md

 ## Contact

-For questions or suggestions, please open an issue in this repository or contact the main maintainer at: maintainer@algodatastruct.org
+For questions or suggestions, please open an issue in this repository.